 Sandy Arledge of Encinitas, California, was elected first vice president of AQHA.
 She has been an AQHA director since 1997 and elevated to director emeritus in 2011.
 She has served on the membership, shows and professional horsemen, judges, stud book and registration and hall of fame selection committees.
 Arledge also served on the nominations and credentials committee and served as the committee’s chairwoman in 2010.
 She currently serves on the foundation council.

 She received her bachelor’s degree from San Diego State University and her Juris Doctor degree from the University of San Diego School of Law.

 Arledge is active in the Pacific Coast Quarter Horse Association and California Horse Council.
 She owned and operated Sandy Arledge Quarter Horses and was a general partner and manager of Far West Farms, a full-service boarding facility in Del Mar, California.
 She has bred and trained numerous AQHA world champions and reserve world champions.
 She was named the 2010 Professional’s Choice Professional Horsewoman of the Year.

-The newest member of the AQHA Executive Committee is Ralph Seekins of Fairbanks, Alaska.
-An AQHA director since 2006 for Washington/Alaska, Seekins has served on the AQHA marketing and membership committee, the Foundation Council and the AQHA Public Policy Committee.
+Ralph Seekins of Fairbanks, Alaska, has been an AQHA director since 2006 for Washington/Alaska.
+Seekins has served on the AQHA marketing and membership committee, the Foundation Council and the AQHA Public Policy Committee.